 - Red blood cells in the CSF indicate bleeding into the spinal fluid or the result of a traumatic lumbar puncture.

 - CSF Chloride:

 - Gram stain:

-- Gram-positive or Gram-negative organism indicating bacterial meningitis.
+- Gram-positive or Gram-negative organisms indicate bacterial meningitis.

 The possible complications after a lumbar puncture are:

 - Post-lumbar puncture headache.
-The most common complications of LP that occurs due to the leakage of CSF from the puncture site or into the tissues around it.
+The most common complication of LP occurs due to the leakage of CSF from the puncture site or into the tissues around it.
 The pain is aggravated while sitting, standing, or coughing and resolves after lying down.

 - Back pain.
-A pain or discomfort in the lower back may happen as a result of trauma to the local soft tissue.
+Pain or discomfort in the lower back may happen as a result of trauma to the local soft tissue.